Pre-requisites

 Overview

-The Data Catalog lists various data assets that your team works with on a daily basis: reference lists, tabular datasets, data extracts, reports, etc. The Catalog can be seen as a "data supermarket" where you can find, retrieve, and manipulate any of these assets no matter where they are located.
+The Data Catalog lists various data assets that your team works with on a daily basis: reference lists, tabular datasets, data extracts, reports, etc. The Catalog can be seen as a "data supermarket" where you can find, retrieve, and manipulate any of these data assets no matter where they are located.
+For instance, your tabular data can be in a database, refernce lists can be in SharePoint, CSV datasets can be on Google Drive, and so on.
+However, you can access all these assets from the Catalog.
 Note that the Catalog doesn't store the assets.
-Instead, it knows about them.
 You can think of the Catalog as a library of "smart bookmarks" that lead to various data used in your organization.
 Here is what it looks like:

-In the Catalog, assets are organized into hierarchical directories, basically, folders.
+In the Catalog, assets are organized into hierarchical directories, basically, virtual folders.
 Each directory can contain items (assets) and sub-directories (see the image above).
-Any item can be retrieved.
-There are 3 basic types of items listed in the Catalog, all of them can be retrieved:
+You can perform various operations with your data assets right from the Catalog.
+Available operations depend on the asset type.
+For instance:

 Datasets